Dún Laoghaire: Other coastal features

 South of the harbour is Scotsman's Bay, where there was a Victorian seaside amusement area, with walks, shelters and baths.
 The walks and shelters are largely intact.
-Dún Laoghaire Baths have been derelict for many years, but were repainted in bright colours in 2012.
-Plans for restoration of this area are much debated, and some of the more ambitious ideas have been highly controversial.
+Dún Laoghaire Baths, which had been derelict for many years, were repainted in bright colours in 2012.
+In 2022, the restored historic baths were re-opened, facilitating sea swimming but without the salt water pool of the 1920s Royal Victoria baths.

 Parks and walks

 A traditional Victorian-style park, the People's Park, lies at the eastern end of George's Street.
 It holds a playground, bandstand, fountains and, since 1997, tea rooms.

-The Pavilion Gardens was previously located at the centre of Dun Laoghaire.
-Built on the former Tank Field, it was a decorative garden to which the public paid an admission fee.
-Within the gardens were tea rooms and a ballroom which, after a fire, was replaced by a cinema and theatre.
-After years of decline, it was redeveloped and is now the site of the modern Pavilion Theatre and a number of businesses.
+The Pavilion Gardens was previously located at the centre of Dún Laoghaire.
+After years of decline, it was redeveloped and is now the site of the modern Pavilion Theatre.

-Beside the Pavillion Gardens site is Moran Park, redeveloped as part of the Lexicon library project, and originally the site of the harbour authority's office and harbourmaster's house.
+Beside the Pavilion Gardens site is Moran Park, redeveloped as part of the Lexicon library project, and originally the site of the harbour authority's office and harbourmaster's house.
 At the inland side of this small public park was a deep former steam engine water storage pond, which was reworked into a water feature inland of the Lexicon library building.